avida-zone/.github/profile/README.md

 **To see it in action - please checkout our [short video] to see all this in action**

-The repos here contain the code submitted for the Injective 2023 Hackathon.
+The repos here contain first version of AVIDA.
 Here is some useful link to guide you around:

 - [UI for AVIPAD]: The code for the [launchpad]
 - [CW contracts]: The CosmWasm Smart contracts for onchain functionalities of AVIPAD
 - [Adaptor]: A modification on the [cw20-adaptor by InjectivLabs], see [diffs]
 - [Ursa Services]: The mock environment intended ONLY to be used as a demonstration.
 It performs operations for verifiable credential issuers and holders.
 For the actual flow please see [AnonCreds specification, a project by the Hyperledger Foundation]

-You can it out by 3 simple steps:

-1. Go and get the Vectis Smart Contract Wallet [browser extension]
-2. Go to https://vectis.space and creat a wallet on Injective testnet and install the identity plugin
-3. Go to [AVIPAD] to create you first rgToken or get some existing ones!

 [browser extension]: https://chrome.google.com/webstore/detail/vectis-wallet/cgkaddoglojnmfiblgmlinfaijcdpfjm
 [AVIPAD]: https://launchpad.avida.zone